tatsu-lab/alpaca_eval/README.md

   may not be desirable.
 The default annotators in AlpacaEval thus don't have this variance.
 We give the option to add it back by using `--anotators_config 'alpaca_farm'` and `--p_label_flip 0.25` when creating an evaluator.

-[//]: # (- **Different goals** The goal of AlpacaEval is to provide a package for fast, reproducible,cheap, and)

-[//]: # (  high-quality automatic evaluation of instruction-following models.
-As a secondary goal, we also provide simple toolkit for developing new evaluators.
-The goal of AlpacaFarm was to provide a simulator for studying the human-based RLHF pipeline.)

 </details>